Mappleborough Green

 Mappleborough Green is a small village and civil parish in Warwickshire, in the non-metropolitan district of Stratford-on-Avon.
 The village has a population of 540 and the civil parish 857.

 Mappleborough Green lies on the extreme western edge of Warwickshire adjacent to Redditch and thus forming part of the county border with Worcestershire, and adjoins the parishes of Studley, Tanworth-in-Arden, Beoley, Morton Bagot and Oldberrow.
 The western edge of the parish is largely aligned with the A435 trunk road from Evesham to Birmingham.

 History

 Although likely settled since around 1200CE, Mappleborough Green was part of the Studley estate until 1824.
 A church was built in the village in the Victorian era, financed by Sir William Jaffray Bart and remains in active use.
-A Weslyan chapel in the village is no longer active.
+A Wesleyan chapel in the village is no longer active.
 The civil parish was formed on 1 April 2004 from Studley.